When You Feel Left Out at Church

+I was just a flawed Christian who felt invisible at church.
+I was lonely and felt left out.
+You may be here right now.
+Yet, God called me to change my attitude and be like Barnabas – full of consolation, encouragement, and exhortation.
+He called me to love like He did – to look outward and be His solution.
 I could be the hands and feet of Jesus and offer love and acceptance to even the scariest people in the Body of Christ.
 I could make a way for them as well as the shy, the introverted, the awkward, and the angry into the Body of Christ.

 The people of that I was church were indeed self involved, self centered and overly busy.
 Yet, I was forgetting I was one of the people of the church.
 I struggled with all those same things.
 Jesus loved me despite my failures.
-It is unreasonable and ungrateful of me to expect people to be perfect before I would love them.
+It was unreasonable and ungrateful of me to expect people to be perfect before I would love them.

 Even alone in a crowd with Jesus doesn’t feel lonely.

 I have been blessed to see the fruit of responding to Jesus’ call.
 My church now is smaller than the one of thousands I used to attend.
 Yet, it is a church of love, encouragement, friendship, and exhortation.
-It is a church filled with Barnabas’ and those in training to be Barnabas..and it is wonderful.
+It is a church filled with Barnabas’ and those in training to be Barnabas…and it is wonderful.

 I refuse to be ok with someone not being offered the love of Jesus when they walk through our doors.

 Take heart if you are a lonely Christian today.
 Be encouraged if you are feeling invisible in your church.
 The Lord has given you insight and wisdom about a problem.
 Bring your pain to the Lord and lay it before Him.
 Be honest with the issues you are facing and seeing.
 Then ask Him whether you are the answer to your own prayer.